Peryton (astronomy): Naming

-The radio signals are named after the peryton, a pseudo-mythical winged stag that casts the shadow of a man.
-This name was chosen for these signals because they are man-made but have characteristics that mimick the natural phenomenon of fast radio bursts.
+Due to the unclear origin of the detections at first, the radio signals were named after the peryton, a fictional winged stag that casts the shadow of a man.
+This interprets into "strangeness made by man".
+This name was chosen for these signals because they are man-made but have characteristics that mimic the natural phenomenon of FRBs.
+The name was coined by Sarah Burke-Spolaor et al. in 2011.

 Detection

 Perytons were observed at the Parkes Observatory and Bleien Radio Observatory.
-Between 1998 and 2015, 46 perytons were identified at the Parkes Observatory.
+After the discovery of the first FRB in 2007, Dr. Burke-Spolaor searched through old telescope data looking for similar signals.
+She found what she was looking for, with a small difference.
+The 16 signals that she found seemed to fill the entire patch of the sky visible to the telescope.
+The lack of directionality in the new signals led Burke-Spolaor to the considerations that the signals were man-made and of earth.
+Between 1998 and 2015, old data showed 46 perytons that were identified at the Parkes Observatory.
 On June 23, 1998, 16 perytons were detected at that same location within 7 minutes.

-In 2011, a group of researchers from Australia identified 16 signals resembling man-made fast radio bursts and gave them the name peryton.
-A peryton is a fictional animal from the Book of Imaginary Beings, by Jorge Luis Borges.

 In January 2015, 3 perytons were detected at the Parkes Observatory.
 As of 2015, 25 perytons had been the subject of scientific publications.